 (d) contact us before performing any construction, remodelling, demolition or removal of any buildings on your premises that may be connected to any energy supply equipment.

 17.1 We may make amendments to this Agreement (including, for the avoidance of doubt, any payment options, fees or charges), from time to time.

-17.2 We will notify you of any amendments to this Agreement and the reason(s) for such amendments.
+17.2 We will notify you of any amendments that will have a material impact on the Agreement.
 Unless otherwise stated in this Agreement, such changes will only take effect after providing you with 30 days' prior notice.

 17.3 We may notify you of such amendments by any of the following methods:

 (a) putting a notice in our customer newsletter; or

 (b) sending you a letter or email.